 Taste: Sea Salt and Pepper, Butter Pastry, subtle Spice which builds over time but never explodes, Vanilla Fudge and a Smokey finish.

-Value for Money: Available in the UK for less than £40, this is a dram to snap up while you can.
+Thoughts: This one is available in the UK for less than £40, which makes it a dram to snap up before it disappears.

-Showing maturity and balance well beyond it’s years, this Campbeltown should be used as an example to anyone who scoffs at young whisky.
-A remarkable dram which comes at a really great price.
+Showing maturity and balance well beyond its years, this Campbeltown should be used as an example to anyone who scoffs at young whisky.
+It’s got a little of the famous Campbeltown funk, which might make it a little challenging for newbies but hey, you’ll encounter Campbeltown sooner or later, why not dive in.
+It’s a remarkable dram that comes at a really great price.

 Orkney 12 Year Old